openhab/org.openhab.binding.zwave/doc/heiman/hs1htz_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-  Wake up Notification is transmitted every 24 hours by default.

--  Wake up Notification is transmitted after Notification Report is Transmitted
+<p&gt  Wake up Notification is transmitted every 24 hours by default.</p&gt <p&gt-  Wake up Notification is transmitted after Notification Report is Transmitted</p&gt

 ## Channels